What Can Be The Causes Of Back Pain In Females?

 The sacroiliac joint is the area that connects the bottom of your spine to your pelvis.
 Pain radiating from this area is identified as sacroiliac joint dysfunction or sacroiliitis.
 These kinds of joint problems are more common causes of lower back pain.

 Spinal osteoarthritis causes a breakdown of the fibrous cartilage in the facet joints (joints that connect your vertebrae).
-With the cushioning provided by cartilages, your bones may rub together, causing friction and pain.
+With the cushioning provided by cartilage, your bones may rub together, causing friction and pain.

 Pain in the coccyx (tail area of the spine) majorly occurs due to trauma.
 The condition is common in women due to differences in the shape of the pelvis due to injury related to childbirth.
-Pain due to coccydynia can happen while sitting down, sitting on hard surfaces, standing up from a seated posture and leaning backwards partly while sitting.
+Pain due to coccydynia can happen while sitting down, sitting on hard surfaces, standing up from a seated posture, and leaning backward partly while sitting.

 Links and product recommendations in the information provided here are advertisements of third-party products available on the website.
 PharmEasy does not make any representation on the accuracy or suitability of such products/services.
 Advertisements do not influence the editorial decisions or content.
 The information in this blog is subject to change without notice.
 The authors and administrators reserve the right to modify, add, or remove content without notification.
 It is your responsibility to review this disclaimer regularly for any changes.